vibbic/biosegment/docs/user-guide/viewer.md

 ## Viewer

 - Given a dataset, segmentations and slider location, a view of a slice of the dataset will be shown.
 Differently annotated regions will be colored.
 - the slider is the `z` coordinate.
+For the type `pngseq`, the slider value corresponds to the png filename e.g. slider value 25 shows the file `0025.png`.
 - Multiple segmentations can be selected at the same time.

 ## Annotations tools